Casein Intolerance: What the Science Says

 Autoimmune conditions may increase immune reactivity.
 Early-life antibiotic exposure may influence long-term microbiome development.
 Digestive tolerance is closely linked to the health and diversity of the gut microbiome, which plays a central role in protein digestion and immune regulation.

-Genetics also play a role.
+Genetics also plays a role.
 Some people simply digest milk proteins more efficiently than others.
 Sensitivity, therefore, is rarely caused by a single factor.
 It reflects the overall health of the digestive and immune systems.

 Fermentation and Casein: Why Some Dairy Is Easier to Digest